Joseph Walshe: Second World War

 On 2 May 1945, he and Taoiseach Éamon de Valera visited Hempel at home in Dún Laoghaire to express the Irish Government's official condolences on the suicide of Adolf Hitler.
-However, Walshe strongly advised De Valera not to sign the book of condolences.
+However, Walshe strongly advised De Valera not to make the visit.

 He served as Ambassador to the Holy See from 1946 to 1954.
 He died in Cairo on 6 February 1956.

 Personal life

 Some who worked in the Department with Walshe believed that he long held the desire to marry his colleague Sheila Murphy, but that his ill health had prevented this.